 OpManager assists in server management by:

-Learn how to monitor all the aspects of your server with OpManager.
+Learn how to monitor and troubleshoot all the aspects of your server with OpManager.

 Register for a personalized demo now!

 Monitoring servers proactively for availability and response time is vital for server management.
 OpManager, the trusted network and server management software, actively monitors over 300 critical server performance metrics like CPU utilization, disk utilization, partition-wise memory utilization etc. along with monitoring services and processes.
 OpManager's fault monitoring includes threshold based alerts and notifications for server's availability and health.